 Take plenty of water, as there are no designated water refill stations.
 You may find streams, and of course the lakes, however, these can be incredibly hot due to the geothermal activity going on under the ground here.

 Do not take less than 2 liters of water, per person for this hike.
-You also need to pack adequate food, you’ll need a lunch and plenty of high calorie snacks to keep your energy up.
+You also need to pack adequate food, you’ll need lunch and plenty of high-calorie snacks to keep your energy up.

 Our Recommended Packing List:

 - 20L backpack (bonus if it is also a dry bag)

 - Warm Jacket